alexdevero/alex-devero-blog/__drafts__/draft--maps-in-javascript.md

 ## Quick introduction to maps

 As a JavaScript developer you probably know JavaScript [objects].
 Objects allow you to store data in the form of a key-value pair.
 Maps are very similar to JavaScript objects.
-When you want to store data in maps, you store those data also in the form of a key-value pair.
+When you want to store some data in maps, you store those data also in the form of a key-value pair.

 Also just like with objects, you can add new keys and delete existing, and retrieve their values from maps.
+When you compare maps and objects, there are some differences you should know about.
+Let's take a look at those differences before moving further.

 ## Conclusion: [...] ...